 Make three sections for your essay.

-Briefly summarize everything and explain what you’ll be talking about in the major body.
-Tell an excellent tale to the reader, but keep the specifics to a minimum.
+Briefly summarize everything and explain what you’ll be talking about in the main body.
+Narrate an excellent tale to the reader, but keep the specifics bare minimum.
 If you want to write a fantastic introduction, keep the following things in mind.

 - Introduce the subject.